-There is a lot of talk going on regarding good debt versus bad debt, what each one is, and how one can benefit from them.
-Here are the basics: good debt is debt that you take on in which the underlying asset can increase in value over time.
+Good debt is debt that you take on in which the underlying asset can increase in value over time.
 The two classic examples of this are homes and education.
-With a home, you go into debt for and historically (though not recently) homes increase in value.
+With a home, you go into debt and historically (though not recently) homes increase in value.
 So, if you took out a $200,000 loan for a $225,000 house in 1990, today that house is worth $350,000.
-The debt you took on was good because the asset (your house) increased in value.
+The debt you took on the house was good debt because the asset (your house) increased in value.
 Same concept holds true for education.
 You take out student loans to get a better education.
 This qualifies you for better jobs, and therefore a higher salary.
 Again, the underlying asset (your salary) increases in value.

 On the other hand, you have bad debt.
 Bad debt is debt that decreases in value.
 For example, you take out a loan to buy a $25,000 car.
 In five years, that car is now only worth $9,000.
 The underlying asset (the car) decreased in value.
 Same concept for mostly everything you put on your credit card.
 The item, be it clothes, gifts, whatever, they decrease in value.

 What is the point of all this?
 That if used wisely, good debt is good.
 But used unwisely, good debt can be bad.
 It all comes back to living within your means.
 Do not buy a house you cannot afford.
 Do not take out $60,000 in student loans if the increase in salary does not offset the amount.
 Don’t think I am implying that you should not go to college or get an advanced degree.
-You should.
+You should, if you want to go to college.
 What I am saying is that before you do so, research to make sure you will be making substantially more per year from the advanced degree, and make sure what you are going to school for is what you want to do.

 The same holds true for a house.
 Make sure you can afford the payments before you buy.
 The easiest way to do this is to save the amount that would be your monthly mortgage payment.
 If the house you want would have a monthly payment of $2,000 then save that amount each month.
 If you are renting (or already own a house) and your current monthly payment is $1,000 then you should treat that $1,000 as half of your new house payment and put another $1,000 into a savings account.
 If you can comfortably survive a few months by doing this, then you can afford that monthly payment amount.